-Tiffin Motorhomes also recommends periodically checking the fluid levels in the batteries constituting the 12 VDC "house" battery system to make sure that all fluid levels are properly maintained; otherwise, a full charge cannot be maintained in the batteries.
+Tiffin Motor homes also recommends periodically checking the fluid levels in the batteries constituting the 12 VDC "house"

+battery system to make sure that all fluid levels are properly maintained; otherwise, a full charge cannot be maintained in the batteries.

-Your motorhome is also equipped with a battery maintainer (Figure 8-9) that automatically activates when the motorhome is plugged into shore power in order to maintain charge in the engine batteries.
+Your motor home is also equipped with a battery maintainer (Figure 8-9) that automatically activates when the motor home is plugged into shore power in order to maintain charge in the engine batteries.
+If you have "flooded/wet" as shown on page.